 We continue to take action to improve gender representation and support women across our business.
-McDermott has elevated its focus on Diversity, Equity, and Inclusion (DE&I) since our previous report.
+McDermott continues to elevate its focus on Diversity, Equity, and Inclusion (DE&I) since our previous report.
 The business has integrated clear and measurable DE&I goals into our Area Performance Goals (APGs) through the Leadership Diversity Council which is led by our CEO.